 - 22 km of twinning base and paving work south of Lac La Biche River to south of Wandering River – summer 2015 completion.

 - 27 km of base and pave near Wandering River – fall 2015 completion.

-- 13 km of grade/base/pave work north of Grasslands – fall 2016 completion.
+- 13 km of grade/base/pave work north of Grasslands, the creation of three new wetlands areas and a median vehicle inspection station – fall 2016 completion.

 Construction projects in Fort McMurray include:

-- Confederation Way and Thickwood Boulevard interchanges are open with temporary ramps.
-Construction continues and minor remaining work will be complete by summer 2014.
+- Confederation Way and Thickwood Boulevard interchanges are completed fall of 2014.

 - Work also continues to provide access for the Parsons Creek Development with public access to be provided in 2015.